Raghavkumar2303/Network-Packet-Sniffer/README.md

 ## 📝 Future Roadmap
 - Integrate an **AI-driven Threat Detection model** to classify advanced network anomalies using the `NSL-KDD` dataset.
 - Develop a lightweight web dashboard using `Streamlit` for visual real-time traffic mapping.

+⚖️ License
+Distributed under the MIT License.
+See LICENSE for more information